Who Is Painter Husain and What Are His Famous Artworks?

 His horse paintings are probably the most instantly recognizable, although his Mother Teresa series and works inspired by Indian epics are also widely admired.

-What kind of art did painter Hussain create?
+What kind of art did painter Husain create?

 He created modern Indian paintings that blended symbolism, strong line work, expressive color, and themes drawn from mythology, village life, women, spirituality, and contemporary culture.